 Deliver, Monitor and Evaluate Customer Service to Internal Customers: Part II

-This hub is written to help candidates pursuing their qualification in NVQ Business and administration.
-The first part of the questions for this unit are in a different section and please use the link below to get there.
+This article is written to help candidates pursuing their qualification in NVQ Business and administration.
+The first part of the questions for this unit are in a different section.
+Please use the link below to get there.

 This section deals with quality standards, customer complaints procedures, monitoring customer satisfaction, feedback, dealing with problems and continuous improvement.